a human face in the administration of justice

 This is the entry point in the Criminal justice system

-Uganda Prison Service
+Uganda Prisons Service

 The gazetted detention facility for inmates on remand and convicted offenders